Leighton Buzzard: World War II

-During World War II, a secret codebreaking and communications facility, described as "the largest telephone exchange in the world", similar to nearby Bletchley Park, operated from Oxenden House (now demolished) off Plantation Road.
-The facility employed up to 500 people during the war, although it was shrouded in secrecy.
+During World War II, RAF Leighton Buzzard, a secret communications facility described as "the largest telephone exchange in the world", was located to the south of Stanbridge Road.
+Also the headquarters of No. 60 Group RAF, which controlled the air defence radar network across Britain, operated from Oxenden House (now demolished) off Plantation Road.

 The Great Train Robbery

 The Great Train Robbery took place in 1963 at Bridego Bridge just outside Leighton Buzzard.
 The robbers were held at the Old Police Station on Wing Road Linslade while waiting to be seen by the local magistrate after being captured a month after the robbery.

 Leighton Buzzard station was the location for part of the film Robbery, which is based on the ‘Great Train Robbery’.

 Telephone exchange

-The first and only TXE1 telephone exchange was developed by the General Post Office and went into service in 1968.
-To meet the growing demand it was added to by two TXE2 exchanges and a TXE6 exchange on the night of 18 August 1971.
-A third TXE2 was added later but everything was replaced by a TXE4 exchange around 1977.
-Some of the TXE2 equipment was used to provide a new TXE2 at West Mersea Island in Essex.
-The large building, built on the site of the former Lake House, that housed all these TXE exchanges and the current digital exchange can be found in Lake Street.
+The UK's first and only TXE1 electronic telephone exchange went into service here in 1968.
+The large building, built on the site of the former Lake House, that housed this and later exchanges, can be found in Lake Street.